 the Australian Breastfeeding Association and the

-The CDC How to keep your breast pump kit clean provides general advice for parents/carers.
+CDC website - How to keep your breast pump kit clean provides general advice for parents/carers.

-Containers of EBM should be labelled in the usual way, wiped with detergent solution and bagged for transporting to hospital.
+Containers of EBM should be labelled in the usual way, wiped with detergent solution and bagged for transporting.

 Transportation of the breastmilk to the neonatal unit from home should be by a person who is not in self-isolation for any reason.
 The process must be carefully described and planned for each mother and family on an individual basis.